brocaar/chirpstack-docs/content/overview/architecture.md

 The [LoRa Gateway Bridge](/lora-gateway-bridge/) component is responsible for the communication with your gateway.
-It "transforms" the packet-forwarder UDP protocol into JSON over MQTT.
+It "transforms" the packet-forwarder UDP protocol into messages over MQTT.
 The advantages over directly working with the UDP protocol are:

 * It makes debugging easier